MohamedEl1/Dublin-bikes-web-app/README.md

 As part of our Software Engineering module in UCD, we were giving the task to develop a whole scale web application to do with Dublin bikes.

+The web application is deployed on AWS EC2, Address of the live website: http://ec2-3-80-156-155.compute-1.amazonaws.com:90/

+## What the project does

+The popularity of Dublin city Bikes has increased rapidly over the past two decades.
+As many company and multinational company are encouraging employees to avoid CO2 emissions and take alternatives people are moving towards healthier commuting to work such as Dublin bikes. <b>The aim of this project is to build a Dublin bikes web application that provides all the necessary information to the users of Dublin bikes in Ireland.</b>

+Furthermore, as there is not a good product in the market to provide this service, we decided to step forward to deliver the product the user deserves.
+Extra features and services that is not provided by other websites are predictions of future available bikes, weather etc.

 ## Technologies

 Project is created with: